List of Nashville Predators general managers

 David Poile served as the Predators' general manager from the franchise's inception in 1997 until the conclusion of the 2022–23 season.

 The Nashville Predators are an American professional ice hockey team based in Nashville, Tennessee.
 They play in the Central Division of the Western Conference in the National Hockey League (NHL).
 The team joined the NHL in 1998 as an expansion team and have played their home games at the Bridgestone Arena since their inaugural season.
-David Poile had been the team's sole general manager since their inception.
-On February 26, 2023, it was announced Poile would retire from the position and that former head coach Barry Trotz would replace him effective July 1, 2023.
+From the franchise's inception until 2023, David Poile served as the team's sole general manager.
+On February 26, 2023, the team announced that Poile would retire as general manager, with former head coach Barry Trotz replacing him effective July 1, 2023.
+On February 2, 2026, Trotz announced his intention to step down as general manager and transition into an advisory role; he was succeeded as general manager by Chris MacFarland on June 2, 2026.